-A larger VTE Demonstration Plant is in the final stages of construction at the CalEnergy geothermal plant as seen in Figure 24.
+A larger VTE Demonstration Plant is in the final stages of construction at the CalEnergy geothermal plant as seen in Figure 16.
 The VTE Demonstration Plant has evaporator tubes of the same size, type, and configuration as the designs specified in this Project.
-It will be used to develop design quality thermal efficiency and operating data to verify the design parameters for the 20 MGD 60 Effect VTE-MED Plant design.
+It will be used to develop design quality thermal efficiency and operating data to verify the VTE-MED design parameters used for the 30 MGD 25 Effect VTE-MED Plant design shown in Table 4.